 Cletus as well in the third game.
 Despite Rufus' efforts to take him out and replace him to get to Elysium, he keeps on showing up.
 This is most apparent in his escaping capture by Argus and the Organon in the penultimate chapter and the reveal that he did not fall to his death in the final chapter.

-Die Laughing: In a moment of Mood Whiplash, Rufus, while falling to his death, cracks up when Barry gets hit by a sign on the way down.
+Die Laughing: At the end of Goodbye Deponia, in a moment of Mood Whiplash, Rufus, while falling to his death, cracks up when Barry gets hit by a sign on the way down.

 Doomed Moral Victor: Invoked by Cletus in regards to Rufus.
 He brags about Rufus being forced to be the loser, because winning would mean Rufus would have to become Cletus.
 Goal makes a similar point earlier on, but without the attitude.